matej-marjanovic/6Spiral-Sketch-Plugin/README.md

 [This medium article has some of the same info but also includes more ideas and suggestions on where to use this plugin.](https://medium.com/@matejmarjanovic/4a921c13f5ef)

-Thanks to [Sures](https://github.com/sureskumar/) for testing an early version of this plugin.
+Thanks to [Sures](https://github.com/sureskumar/) for feedback on the beta version of this plugin.

 ## Known Issues